 5. Cast Iron and Galvanized Piping

 Although cast iron and galvanized piping are rarely installed in new construction homes, you may have these pipes if you have an older home that was built in the early 20th century.
+Thankfully, cast iron and galvanized piping are more reliable than other old pipe styles, like polybutylene pipes that need replaced.
 Cast iron pipes are still used today for parts of water distribution systems.

 Pros and Cons of Cast Iron Pipes